 We find that public giving pledges increase both the amount and effectiveness of the support for three main reasons:

-Taking the Pledge can work as a form of 'pre-commitment', a psychological strategy for sticking to goals we may otherwise be tempted to give up.
+Taking a pledge can work as a form of 'pre-commitment', a psychological strategy for sticking to goals we may otherwise be tempted to give up.

 The idea, as formulated by Nobel prize-winning economist Thomas Schelling, is to make it more costly or difficult for your future self to give up on your goals.
 Examples of this include signing up for a year’s gym membership at a time (so that it feels wasteful if you later fail to attend) or giving friends or family a deadline for when they should expect work from you (so you lose face if you put it off too long).

 There is increasing evidence that pre-committing can help people who want to donate to charity to stick to their goals.
-Once you have taken the Pledge, giving is no longer simply a matter of charity, but of keeping your promise.
+Once you have taken a pledge, giving is no longer simply a matter of charity, but of keeping your promise.
 The prospect of breaking a promise will make most people more likely to stick to their giving goals, and that can only be a good thing.

 Listen to member Akhil Bansal talk about how the pledge helps him commit to his values: